MrDio/IoT-Prototyping-Framework/README.md

 # IoT-Prototyping-Framework

+IoT Prototyping Framework is a part of the Lecture IoT Ecosystems developed by D. Satikidis and JF.
+Fabriczek and used in academia.

 The aim of this framework is to provide a quick way to develop all-in-one IoT platform enabling fast development of IoT Applications in an experimetal way.

 Tech Stack